supposedly/joffrey/README.md

 ```

 `joffrey.simple` has no concept of AND/OR/XOR clumps, so it isn't suitable for an application requiring those.
 It also, rather than being only a *parsing*
-tool, somewhat submits to the "click philosophy" of intertwining argument parsing with the actual program execution: rather than assign each individual
+tool, submits a little bit to the "click philosophy" of intertwining argument parsing with the actual program execution: rather than assigning each individual
-option a function processing only its own value and provide these values to the user without caring what happens afterward (as the standard `joffrey.CLI`
+option a function processing only its own value and providing these values to the user without caring what happens afterward (as the standard `joffrey.CLI`
 does), it expects the actual functions of a given program to be decorated and passes CLI arguments to them directly.
 This is a bit iffy, but it does
-make for less boilerplate... overall, however, `joffrey.CLI` should be preferred when possible.
+make for less boilerplate.
+Overall, though, `joffrey.CLI` should be preferred when possible.

-Its implementation works because Python already has syntax to define positional parameters and name-only parameters in a function; positional options
-& flags on a command line can be likened to these easily.
-Currently, however, `joffrey.simple` cannot handle **kwargs by taking arbitrary flags.
-If that
-turns out to be a necessity at some point down the line, this will change.
+`joffrey.simple` currently can't handle \*\*kwargs by taking arbitrary flags.
+If that turns out to be a necessity at some point down the line, this will change.

-If one should wish to configure their new `joffrey.simple` objects, the following class attributes are reassignable:
+If you'd like to configure all new `joffrey.simple` objects in one go, you can reassign these attributes on the class:

 - `joffrey.simple._` (`str`): As in `CLI.flag`, this value controls what the `_` character in a Python identifier's name will be replaced with on the command line.
 - `joffrey.simple.flag_prefix` (`str`): Identical to `flag_prefix` in `CLI.__init__()`.
 - `joffrey.simple.no_help` (`bool`): Identical to `no_help` in `CLI.__init__()`.
 - `joffrey.simple.short_flags` (`bool`): Determines whether to create short aliases out of keyword-parameter names (e.g. `flag` becoming both `--flag` and `-f`).

-Note that changing these will not change their values for already-instantiated objects.
+Note that changing these won't change their values for already-instantiated objects.
-Note also that decorated functions still define `__call__`, so they can be called as normal rather than with `.run()` or `.search()`.
+Also note that decorated functions still define `__call__`, so they can be called as normal rather than with `.run()` or `.search()`.

 ### More typehints
-Joffrey itself provides two additional typehint aids: `booly` and `auto`.
+Joffrey itself provides two extra typehint aids: `booly` and `auto`.

 `joffrey.booly`:
 - The usual `bool` type isn't particularly useful as a converter, because all the strings it's going to be passed are truthy. `booly`, on the other hand,
     evaluates args that are bool ... -y: booleanlike.
-Returns `True` if passed any of `yes`, `y`, `true`, `t`, `1`, and `False` if passed any of `no`, `n`, `false`, `f`.
+Returns `True` if passed any of `yes`, `y`, `true`, `t`, `1`, and `False` if passed any of
+    `no`, `n`, `false`, `f`, `0`.
 Argument is `str.lower`ed.

 `joffrey.auto`:
 - `auto` by itself:
     - Works identically to a normal converter, but calls `ast.literal_eval()` on the string it's passed.
 If an error results, meaning the string does
     not contain a literal of any sort, returns the string itself.
 - `auto(*types)`:
-    - Takes a series of `type` objects, and the resultant `auto` instance will too apply `ast.literal_eval()` on its argument -- but after
+    - Takes a series of `type` objects, and the resultant `auto` instance also applies `ast.literal_eval()` on its argument -- but after that, it
-    this is done, it will ensure that the resultant object passes an `isinstance(object, types)` check.
+      ensures that the resultant object passes an `isinstance(object, types)` check.
       Applying the bitwise negation operator, as in `~auto(*types)`, will cause it to instead ensure that the object passes a **`not`**`isinstance(object, types)` check.

 Feel free to play around with different `cli.parse()` arguments on the below example: